My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 • Learning and wisdom:

 Through dreams, visions, and intuition, we received insights, self-understanding, and sometimes even sacred healing songs (icaros) directly from the plant spirit.
-Believe it or not I channeled a song for Marusa one morning.
+Believe it or not—I channelled a song for Marusa one morning.

 • Personal transformation:

-The process is challenging, I won’t lie.
-We are encourage to recognize our own shadow and deep wounds, deconstruct our ego, and make profound, lasting changes in our lives to live in greater alignment with our higher self and nature.
+The process is challenging, I won't lie.
+We are encouraged to recognise our own shadow and deep wounds, deconstruct our ego, and make profound, lasting changes in our lives to live in greater alignment with our higher self and nature.

-As with any energetic process or shift, the real work starts when we return to our homes, to our families, and to the modern world.
+As with any energetic process or shift, the real work starts when we return home—to our families and to the modern world.

-A question floats in my awareness… How can we carry on what we’ve learned, what we’ve experienced, and share it with the world in a way that contributes to people’s lives —to the collective?
+How do we carry what we've learned, what we've experienced, and share it with the world in a way that truly contributes to people's lives, to the collective?

 What now?

-It’s been less than three months since my Dieta was completed.
-I’m back in the big city and still easing back into my “normal” business life.
+It's been less than three months since my Master Plant Dieta was completed.
+I'm back in the big city and still easing back into my "normal" business life.
 It still brings deep, loving emotions and excitement when I think about my time in the jungle—even writing this blog brings those feelings back, my heart dances.
-At this point in my life, I don’t know if I will return to the Amazon anytime soon or ever, but I’m open.
-I’ll pay attention to the signs and follow the path as it unfolds.
+At this point in my life I don't know if I will return to the Amazon anytime soon or ever but I'm open.
+I'll pay attention to the signs and follow the path as it unfolds.

-I feel that my understanding of energy, vibration, consciousness, emotions and frequency is much deeper now.
-The plants showed me new ways to understand and explain complex shamanic and energy related concepts in a simple and practical way, and I’m excited to share soon what I’ve learned.
+I feel that my understanding of energy, vibration, consciousness, emotions, and frequency is much deeper now.
+The plants showed me ways to understand and explain complex shamanic and energetic concepts in a simple and practical way—and I'm excited to share what I've learned when the time is right.

 Previous